Jack the Ripper. *Deep sigh.* Okay, let’s do this.

 Nimoy is in a book lined office, wearing a suit.
 He assures us that even though Jack murdered the poor and destitute, his deeds affected ‘the most powerful in the land.’
 Ugh.
 It’s like Shakespeare conspiracists, isn’t it?
 It always has to be someone posh.

 We see the clean extras again.
 One is Mary Anne Nichols, begging for a free bed.
 Huh.
-This went out on free to air TV in the 1970s. are we skipping the whole sex worker thing?
+This went out on free to air TV in the 1970s, so are we skipping the whole sex worker thing?
 A pair of leather shoes beneath a frock-coat, the universal symbol of Jack the Ripper.
 Mary goes off to sell her bonnet.

 Now we’re talking to Wendy Sturgess, a woman who looks like a maths teacher but is a BBC reporter.
 She talks about overcrowding and poverty in the East End.
 Her speech on the squalor of the area contrasts horribly with the cleanliness of the actors.
 Man, those guys wash up good, I tell you.